katelynautumn28/ddd-research-guide/index.md

 # Divestment, Dissent, and Discipline: A Research Guide

-{% include figure.html img="Protest_Strike_Bway_72.jpg" alt="intro image here" caption="Library workshop" width="75%" %}
+{% include figure.html img="Protest_Strike_Bway_72.jpg" alt="intro image here" caption="March on Broadway, April 18, 1972.
+BC17-10 Photographs - Student Activities and Student Life.
+Barnard Digital Collections." width="75%" %}

-A minimal Jekyll theme with Bootstrap for creating workshop websites.

-*Add your workshop abstract here!*

-Learn how to create a super quick easy website for a workshop by writing a few markdown files!
-Host it for free on GitHub with gh-pages, and share!
-Fun!

-*See also:* [workshop-template](https://evanwill.github.io/workshop-template/), original minimal version.
+This research guide provides digitized images of administrative records that may be useful for conducting research on the history of divestment, dissent, and discipline on Barnard’s campus.
+This guide may also be used as the basis for a class or workshop on how to conduct archival research on histories of activism and protest.

 {% include toc.html %}